Cornish Seascape Workshops

 So obviously I will be coming back for more later this year.

 Best wishes to you and the lovely Sam,

 PS.
-Don’t worry, I will be writing a Google review, but it's difficult to find the words to describe what I have experienced!!"
+Don’t worry, I will be writing a Google review, but it's difficult to find the words to adequately describe just what an amazing time I have experienced!!"